ShiftySlothe/TestResponse/README.md

 ## Assumptions

+- The answer to the given question in no way reflect my personal opinion 🙋
 - Chakra UI Styling Libary used
 - Randomly selects 50% of questions to start correct/ incorrect
 - Cannot handle more than two options